High Blood Pressure, Portal Hypertension, and Hepatitis C

-Many individuals with hep C experience a variety of comorbid conditions, including high blood pressure.
+Many individuals with hepatitis C experience a variety of comorbid conditions, including high blood pressure and portal hypertension.
 Comorbid conditions are conditions that are occurring at the same time as one another.
 If an individual has hepatitis C and high blood pressure at the same time, these are considered comorbid.

 To get a better understanding of the hepatitis C community, we conducted our 2018 Hepatitis C in America survey.
 Of those who took the survey, 35% said they had both hepatitis C and high blood pressure.
 In addition to the survey, some studies have shown that hepatitis C and high blood pressure often go along with one another, although the exact reason for this is unknown.1

 In order for our bodies to function, we need to control and balance a variety of things.
 Some of these include hormones, energy, temperature, and blood pressure, among others.
 The heart pumps out blood that needs to travel all over in order to give oxygen and nutrients to our entire body.
 In order to do this, the body sends out many signals to keep our blood pressure at or below 120/80 mm Hg (a measurement often taken by a healthcare provider).
 When a person has high blood pressure, their blood is pushing too hard on the walls of the tubes carrying it around.
 These tubes are called blood vessels, and they often expand or contract to help keep the blood pressure in our bodies within a normal range.
 When someone has high blood pressure, the body is unable to keep its pressure in check and pressures may rise to 160/100 mm Hg or higher.2,3